Jelly-RDF/jelly-rdf.github.io/docs/specification/includes/conformance.md

 !!! note

     Implementations may in particular choose to not implement features that are not supported on the target platform (e.g., RDF datasets, RDF-star, generalized RDF terms, etc.).

+Implementations MAY also choose to extend Jelly with additional features that SHOULD NOT interfere with the serialization being readable by implementations which follow the specification.